Red Sox vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has collected 39 hits with 13 doubles, seven home runs and 39 walks.
-He has driven in 20 runs with three stolen bases.
+- Soto has 13 doubles, seven home runs, 40 walks and 20 RBI (39 total hits).
+He has swiped three bases.

 Soto Recent Games